 We have a seven-step framework to approve and induct you as a foster carer in the National Fostering Group.
 Your first step is to get in touch with our team.
 We will arrange to meet with you and your family at your home for an Initial Home Visit.

 Together, we will start compiling your Form F and prepare you for your assessment by the Fostering Panel.
-If you are approved, we give you essential training and get you ready for your first placement.
+If you are approved, we give you essential training and get you ready for fostering your first child or young person.
 Read more about the process of becoming a foster carer or, if you’re ready, make contact with your local office.

 Once you get in touch, your application will take on average, from four to six months.
 Caring for children and young people is an important commitment, so we need to get to know each other well and be sure it’s right for everyone concerned.
 During this time, we will also do background checks, a medical check with your GP, assessments and training.
 You will have your Assessing Social Worker with you every step of the way.
 Read more about the process of becoming a foster parent.